yyong120/Rating_Prediction/README.md

 # 3. Select/design an appropriate model
 1. latent factor model \(page 93 of https://cseweb.ucsd.edu/classes/fa24/cse258-b/slides/recommendation.pdf\)
+   1. maybe different lambdas for beta_u, beta_i, gamma_u, gamma_i
 2. latent factor model with extension, using feature vector \(page 189-191 of https://cseweb.ucsd.edu/classes/fa24/cse258-b/slides/recommendation.pdf\)
+   1. maybe different lambdas for different attributes, e.g. brand data is too sparse.
+   2. mapping unseen/nan to 0 can be easily implemented using pytorch Embedding layer.
 3. feature engineering xgboost
    1. feature vector includes user_average_rating, item_average_rating, and other features.
       1. We have considered adding the number of items a user bought and the number of users purchasing the item into the feature vector.
 However, these two values can greatly change according to how we divide the train set, validation set and test set.
 So it may be unstable to include them into the feature vectors.
 But if we have time, we can do some experiments on it.
    2. for unseen user, user_average_rating equals to global average rating on training+validation set.
 It's the same for item_average_rating.
 4. early stop when loss on validation set starts to increase.
 5. maybe retrain on both train set and validation set.
+6. maybe use less features.
+E.g., year, split may not be that relevant, brand data is too sparse.

 ## unseen user/item
 map to 0